 Idea 🎈Using past purchase history, cross-promote any products a customer has recently bought - again, this is a good way to help a recipient choose what to splash their discount on.

-The super-cool, well-designed header - and the body of the template - is true to Adidas’s traditional brand colours (black and white), as it the entire email template.
+The super-cool, well-designed header - and the body of the template - is true to Adidas’s traditional brand colours (black and white) and made up of a long shoe lace.
 The copy of the email goes out of its way to make the recipient feel really special on their birthday - this is most noticeable in the “for you” after the “15% off” discount above the CTA.

 All of the above emails made us feel special, which is ironic as a birthday email is just a triggered email - sent automatically to a recipient on the DOB they submitted during the signup process (or later on, if your brand has a ‘personal info’ section for subscribers on site) - but this just highlights the power of the email campaign and how impactful it can be for your customers.

 Technically, there is nothing truly sentimental about them, and yet they still manage to communicate to a customer how much a brand cares.
-Even if a recipient knows it's an automated message, it doesn't matter because it's still clever, it's still fun and they still get a nice discount!
+Even if a recipient knows it's an automated message, it doesn't matter because it's still clever, bears them in mind and they get a nice discount!